-While some of these claims continue even today (for example, "big data" is a key component of the U.S. Justice Department's ("DOJ") Google Search and AdTech antitrust suits),4 a shiny new data target has emerged in the form of generative artificial intelligence.
-The launch of ChatGPT in November 2022, as well as the advent of Al image-generation services like Midjourney and Dall-E, have dramatically expanded people's conception of what is, and what might be, possible to achieve with generative Al technologies built on massive data sets.
+While some of these claims continue even today (for example, "big data" is a key component of the U.S. Justice Department's (DOJ) Google Search and adtech antitrust suits),6 a shiny new data target has emerged in the form of generative artificial intelligence (AI).
+The launch of ChatGPT in November 2022, as well as the advent of AI image-generation services like Midjourney and Dall-E, have dramatically expanded the public's conception of what is-and what might be-possible to achieve with generative-AI technologies built on massive datasets.

-While these services remain in the early stages of mainstream adoption and are in the throes of rapid, unpredictable technological evolution, they nevertheless already appear on the radar of competition policymakers around the world.
-Several antitrust enforcers appear to believe that, by acting now, they can avoid the "mistakes" that were purportedly made during the formative years of Web 2.0.5 These mistakes, critics assert, include failing to appreciate the centrality of data in online markets, as well as letting mergers go unchecked and allowing early movers to entrench their market positions.6 As Lina Khan, Chair of the FTC, put it: "we are still reeling from the concentration that resulted from Web 2.0, and we don't want to repeat the mis-steps of the past with Al".7
+While these services remain in the early stages of mainstream adoption and remain in the throes of rapid, unpredictable technological evolution, they nevertheless already appear to be on the radar of competition policymakers around the world.
+Several antitrust enforcers appear to believe that, by acting now, they can avoid the "mistakes" that were purportedly made during the formative years of Web 2.0.7 These mistakes, critics assert, include failing to appreciate the centrality of data in online markets, as well as letting mergers go unchecked and allowing early movers to